Farms & Work Stations

 The College of the Ozarks beef herd is dispersed on six locations within a 24-mile radius of the main campus.
 The farms include the Winfrey place located near Reed Springs, the Stewart farm located near highway 76, the Belt farm located east of the Hog Farm, the Holliday farm located west of the Hog Farm, the Hog Farm itself, and on campus.

 The main function of the beef farms is to provide students with the knowledge and experience of a working beef cattle operation.
-Approximately 7 to 10 students work at the beef farms.
-There are approximately 200 head of registered and commercial Polled Hereford, Angus, and Limousin beef cattle on the farms, as well as crossbred cattle comprised of these breeds.
+Approximately 7 to 9 students work at the beef farms.
+There are approximately 200 head of registered and commercial Polled Hereford and Angus beef cattle on the farms, as well as crossbred cattle comprised of these breeds.

 Students are involved in all phases of beef production.
 Their responsibilities include animal health, nutrition, breeding, and merchandising as well as facility maintenance and forage production.

-A biennial auction is held at the College's on-campus Sale Barn every other year.
+A biennial auction is held at the College's on-campus Sale Barn during the fall of the odd years.
 Students are responsible for all aspects of the sale.
 They help to create the sale catalog and with advertising, auctioneering, serving as ring men, clerking, fitting, loading, and selection.
 Students auction off around 60 lots of the College's beef cattle including cow-calf pairs, bred and open heifers, and cows and bulls.
 Some bulls are sold on private treaty arrangements.
 The Processing Plant also utilizes other beef animals for campus purposes.
 The beef farms keep their own heifers as replacement stock and for sale at the auction.

 The College of the Ozarks Dairy Farm is located on campus.
 This location assists in not only the education of Agriculture students, but also the informing of the many tourists and visitors to campus.

 The Dairy processes and bottles milk to furnish the College's needs.
-The milk is also sold to faculty, staff, and students.
+The milk is also sold to faculty, staff, students and at the Farmers Market.
 Through these activities students are expected to acquire knowledge in nutrition, health, reproductive physiology, and farm management.